 MAE 433.
 Mechanical Engineering Design II.
 3 Credits.

-Prerequisites: MAE 332 and senior standing.
 Statistical considerations in design, strength of mechanical elements with emphasis on theories of failure and fatigue design in mechanical elements such as screws, fasteners, connections, welded joints, and flexible mechanical elements.
 Kinematic analysis, force analysis, and design of spur, helical, worm, and bevel gears.
 Antifriction bearings, lubrication and journal bearings, shaft design, mechanical spring design, design of clutches, brakes and couplings.
+Corequisite: MAE 434W.
+Prerequisites: MAE 332 and senior standing.